Shopify/Klint/docusaurus/docs/3-functions/drawing/circle.md

 ) => void
 ```

-Draws a circle on the canvas.
+Draws a circle or an ellipse on the canvas.

 ## Parameters
 - `x`: The x-coordinate of the center of the circle